2.2. Booting a Kali ISO Image in Live Mode

 Figure 2.8.
 Memory Size

 In the second step, you must decide how much memory to allocate to the virtual machine.
-While the recommended size of 768 MB is acceptable for a Debian virtual machine acting as a server, it is definitely not enough to run a Kali desktop system, especially not for a Kali Linux live system since the live system uses memory to store changes made to the file system.
-We have increased the value to 1500 MB (Figure 2.8, “Memory Size”) and highly recommend that you allocate no less than 2048 MB of RAM.
+While the recommended size of 1024 MB is acceptable for a Debian virtual machine acting as a server, it is definitely not enough to run a Kali desktop system, especially not for a Kali Linux live system, as the live system uses memory to store changes made to the file system.
+We recommend increasing the value to 1500 MB (Figure 2.8, “Memory Size”) and highly recommend that you allocate no less than 2048 MB of RAM.
+For more information, see Section ">4.1, “Minimal Installation Requirements”.

 Figure 2.9.
 Hard disk

 In the third step (shown in Figure 2.9, “Hard disk”), you are prompted to choose a physical or virtual hard disk for your new virtual machine.
-Although a hard disk is not required to run Kali Linux as a live system, we will add one so that we can demonstrate the installation procedure later in Chapter 4, Installing Kali Linux.
+Although a hard disk is not required to run Kali Linux as a live system, add one for when we demonstrate the installation procedure later, in Chapter 4, Installing Kali Linux.

 Figure 2.10.
 Hard Disk File Type